 Earlier studies showed that 76% of employees reported experiencing burnout occasionally at work.
 However, newer research from 2020 reports a rise in burnout risk.

 You may like: Manage employees' stress and mental well-being.

 Giving team members freedom to bond will help them see that empathy, sympathy and camaraderie exist even during crises.

 An HR manager’s job now includes assisting team members with minimizing exhaustion, burnout, or deterioration in their physical and psychological wellness.
 You may likewise need to check-in regarding the tools they are currently working with, and whether they can carry out work tasks effectively with what they have at their disposal.

 In these uncertain times, as employers, leaders and managers, you need to clarify to your team that you are there for them.
 Doing so will lead to an increase in trust, inspiration, and communication about issues so you can lend a helping hand where required.
+Also, incorporating a comprehensive employee wellness plan can create a bond of mutual understanding between employers and employees.
 All of this contributes to a safer, happier and more productive workplace, equipped to deal with any uncertainties and crises that the present or future may have in store.